mehdiayad/vue-Interface/README.md

 ## Project setup

-- Run the  Laravel API first and the database (https://github.com/mehdiayad/Laravel-WS/blob/master/README.md)
+- Setup first the  Laravel API and the database (https://github.com/mehdiayad/Laravel-WS/blob/master/README.md)
 - Download the project
 - Open the terminal and go to the root directory
 - Run pnm run serve
 - You should se App running at: Local: http://localhost:8080/
 - Open your browser and go to the page http://localhost:8080/
 - You can connect to the app with (email:super@gmail.com / password:super)